 The College currently has a plan in place for replacing aging computer hardware.
 As technology continually evolves, there is a need to keep the computer equipment reasonably current.
-New technologies tend to require additional capacity and computing power that older systems do not have.
+New technologies tend to require additional capacity and computing power compared to older systems.